bomonike/bomonike.github.io/rustlang.md

        tokio::spawn(log_user());  // schedule wrapped task to run.
 No return expected.
 Fire and forget.
    }
    ```
+   Tokio tasks are 64 bytes vs 1MB for each OS thread.

+   Tokio has a Scheduler that dispatches tasks for the Executor to run on a Thread.

+   All Threads are kept busy because when a Thread runs out of tasks to run, idle threads can steal from busy queues.
+This was implemented Nov 2019.

+   Local queues have a ring buffer of 256 slots in CPU cache.
+No mutex locking.

+   A Global Task Queue absorbs work when all local queues get busy.

+   IO Driver/Reactor interfaces with the OS.

    ```Rust
    // Interleaving: 1.1 seconds total: